AARP Foundation Tax-Aide sites across North Dakota will begin opening on Feb. 1 to help people prepare their 2019 tax returns.

-IRS-certified volunteers are trained to assist in filing accurate returns and help taxpayers receive all of the benefits, credits, and deductions to which they are entitled.
+IRS-certified volunteers are trained to assist in filing accurate returns and help taxpayers receive their proper benefits, credits and reductions.
 All AARP Tax-Aide sites e-file returns, also at no cost, which helps taxpayers get refunds quickly.
 Every taxpayer’s return is quality reviewed and all information is kept confidential.

-Individuals should ensure that they have all of the documents they need to file before coming to a Tax-Aide site, including Social Security cards and a photo ID.
-Please visit www.aarp.org/nd to view the recommended list of forms to bring with to the Tax-Aide office.
+Sites will remain open until April 15.
+Individuals should ensure they have all the documents they need to file before coming to a Tax-Aide site, including Social Security cards, photo identification and a copy of last year's tax returns.